sksk1955/Project-Infection-Tracking-System-Security_Integrated/README.md

-# Blockchain-Based Infection Tracking System
+# Blockchain-Based Infection Value System

 A privacy-preserving infection tracking system using blockchain technology that implements three main algorithms for secure and private tracking of infection statuses.